4161 Natural and applied science policy researchers, consultants and program officers

 - Transfer and integrate new technologies, usually from university or government research and development environments, to commercial and industrial applications and ensure the protection of intellectual property of researchers and developers.

-- Science policy and program officers perform some or all of the following duties:
+Science policy and program officers

 - Conduct research and advise on policies or develop or administer programs related to transportation, emergency preparedness, communications, natural resources, agriculture, the environment, traditional and alternative energy technologies, land use, recycling and other scientific fields